Start your quit journey

 Note: Making a major life change during a national pandemic will be a challenge, but you can do it.
 Quitting takes multiple attempts and every try counts.
 Remember that social distancing does not mean social isolation.
 Reach out when you need support and don't beat yourself up over setbacks.

-1-800-QUIT-NOW is a toll-free number operated by the that will connect you with a highly trained quit coach who can help you handle your cravings and triggers, support your through setbacks, and get you nicotine replacement medication.
+1-800-QUIT-NOW is a toll-free number that will connect you with a highly trained quit coach who can help you handle your cravings and triggers, support you through setbacks, and get you nicotine replacement medication.

 Set a QUIT DATE